CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/5-record-cat.md

 ### Record Art

 An image was posted in PCC's discord.
-Might be the art printed on the vinyle record.
+Might be the art printed on the vinyl record.

 ![](./assets/record_leak.jpg)